How to Live Stream – A Quick Guide to Streaming for Beginners [2025 Update]

 Dacast Embed a Video on Website - Embed Code

-There are two types of embed codes available: JS (Javascript) and iframe.
+Two types of embed codes are available: JS (Javascript) and iframe.

 We recommend using the JS embed code because it’s more universally compatible with the full-screen feature.
 The JS embed code is also a requirement for the URL referral restriction feature to work (which restricts content based on the websites allowed to host it).